AIM-SCU/CultuR-AI-ze/README.md

 ## Data

-The images and corresponding annotations can be accessed at [HuggingFace Dataset](https://huggingface.co/datasets/AIM-SCU/MemeXGen)
+The images pairs can be accessed at [HuggingFace Dataset](https://huggingface.co/datasets/AIM-SCU/MemeXGen)